 The Brutale’s engine vibration is unfortunately the among the worst I have experienced as some members of the press have also noted.
-A few bolts have have vibrated loose and fallen off – I expected that on my Buell but not on this bike. it makes my hands numb on a ride.
+A few bolts have vibrated loose and fallen off and it makes my hands go numb on a ride.

 I already replaced the bar ends with heavier weights which helped a little, the next thing I was going to do was replace the grips with foam ones which I did on my ZXR750 which also had high vibrations.
 While looking for foam grips I was on a touring bike forum reading threads about handle bar vibration reduction ideas and came across Grip Puppies.

 These are foam tubes that slip over your existing handle bar grips to give extra comfort and reduce vibes without the need to alter your factory grips.
 A simple idea that sounded great.

 I order a set and they arrived promptly just one week later downunder without excessive postage charges – thats good service.
 Here they are fitted.